Skip to main content

 How It Works

-2. Rollback - Reverts operations after savepoint
+2. Rollback - Reverts all operations performed after the savepoint

 Benefits: